mattermost/mattermost-developer-documentation/site/content/extend/webapp/hello-world.md

 ## Setting up the Workspace

-To quickly set up a workspace, change into a directory where you want store your plugins in development and run:
+To quickly set up a workspace, change into a directory where you want to store your plugins in development and run:

 ```
 mdk init plugin --name helloworld --components ProfilePopover --skip-prompts